 In a startup, it’s critical to map the bug fixing and product release schedule.
 Failure to map these processes will mean that bugs are not always fixed based on criticality to customer acquisition or revenue.
 Often, new features are based on a wish list by the sales and management team.
 But imagine a process that has the decision making criteria defined, and a scoring mechanism for prioritizing bugs and feature releases…

-Usually in a startup, the sales team provides all of the onboarding support in the early months.
+Usually, in a startup, the sales team provides all of the onboarding support in the early months.
 However as the business grows, you are likely to hire an Account Manager or Customer Service person.
-I recommend documenting the customer onboarding process and explain the tasks that the sales team must complete to finish a sale, and also the point at which a customer service/account management takes over.
+I recommend documenting the customer onboarding process and explaining the tasks that the sales team must complete finishing a sale, and also the point at which a customer service/account management takes over.
 This will help to improve the onboarding of new customers, increase customer satisfaction, and reduce churn.
 Whilst documenting the onboarding process, you are likely to find tasks that can be automated and thereby shorting the onboarding cycle.